Mike Shanahan: Washington Redskins

 In the early part of the 2009 season, it was reported that the Washington Redskins were interested in naming Shanahan their head coach, replacing Jim Zorn.
 Although this was reported by several media outlets, the Redskins' vice president of football operations, Vinny Cerrato, stated that a coaching change would not be considered until the end of the season.
 On November 18, 2009, ESPN's Adam Schefter reported that the Buffalo Bills had contacted Shanahan about their head coaching vacancy after the team parted ways with former coach Dick Jauron.

 On January 5, 2010, Shanahan was formally introduced as the Redskins' 24th full-time head coach.
 As part of the deal, he was also named vice president of football operations, with the final say on football matters.
 He was one of several coaches who also had the title or powers of general manager, along with New England's Bill Belichick and others.
 Shanahan was signed to a five-year, $35 million contract.
 Several months earlier, Bruce Allen was named the team's general manager.
 Shanahan and Allen split the duties held by a general manager, with Shanahan having the final say.
-This model is similar to how Belichick and Scott Pioli worked during their eight years in New England.
+This model was similar to how Belichick and Scott Pioli worked during their eight years in New England.

 Shanahan's son, Kyle Shanahan, became the offensive coordinator of the Washington Redskins on January 20, 2010.
+While he was on the Redskins staff with his father, Kyle Shanahan would be among many of the young assistant coaches who would quickly receive their first NFL head coaching jobs within the decade, along with tight ends coach Sean McVay and quarterbacks coach Matt LaFleur, and later on wide receivers coach Mike McDaniel.